-Outsourcing, Hosting, Software as a Service, and Application Service Provider Checklist
+Procurement, Outsourcing, Cloud, Hosting, Software as a Service, and Application Service Provider Checklist

-If you answer YES to any of the following questions, your project needs security review.
+If you answer YES to any of the following questions, your project needs review.

 - Are you transferring data currently residing on a computer owned by Oakland University to a computer not owned by Oakland University?

-- Are you contracting with a vendor who will create a web site or implement a system on behalf of Oakland University to collect and store data?
+- Are you contracting with a vendor who will create a web site or implement a system on behalf of Oakland University to collect, analyze, or store data?

 - Will a contracted third party collect data that will later be transmitted for use by Oakland University?